Seared tuna is surprisingly easy to make at home. It’s delicious when served with a spicy dipping sauce and Asian cabbage salad.

 Seared tuna is ready fast, making it an ideal choice for a delicious and healthy weeknight dinner.

 I don’t recommend keeping leftovers of this dish, mostly because the inside is not fully cooked.
 Try to make only as much as you’ll eat.
 Raw tuna keeps for a day or two under ideal refrigeration conditions, which a home fridge won’t always provide.
-So finish it off if you can and toss the leftovers if you can’t – better safe than sorry.
+So my personal opinion: finish it off if you can and toss the leftovers if you can’t.
+Better safe than sorry.

 - 2 tablespoons fresh lemon juice